About this project:

-If you picked up this book, it’s probably because you believed it was a book about coffee.
-And while I suppose it is, it is more a book about people — specifically the people who consume this favorite vice each morning.
+If you opened this to read, it’s probably because you believed it was a story about coffee.
+And while I suppose it is, it is more a story about people — specifically the people who consume this favorite vice each morning.

 The history of coffee in western culture follows the trajectory of some of our most major human moments, from religious strife to the initiation of major trade routes to the Enlightenment and beyond.
 Like the proverbial fly on the wall, it’s been there — and though not alone in this front row to history it seems to stand up and demand attention for the way it pushed right onto the stage at all the right moments.